widged/two.js/README.md

 !!WIP!!

 Porting the Two.js library to es6.
 Tests and bundling are broken until further notice.

+For es6, I prefer to develop with electron+babel rather than webpack-dev-server.

+* For electron `npm install -g electron` or `yarn global add electron`
+* For babel `npm install babel-register`

+No other packages required (this is why I use electron for development).

+Then head to `path/to/two.js/dev-electron/`.
+If you are on a Unix like system, click on `electron.command`.
+Otherwise, run `electron ./lib/electron-dev` from the command line.

 ----------------------------